shenghaoyang/e131_blinkt/README.md

 ``e131_blinkt`` receives ``E1.31`` DMX channel data from the network and relays that to a ``Blinkt!``

 Since the ``Blinkt!`` is not connected to any hardware SPI lines, a bit-banged SPI bus provided by the kernel using ``spi-gpio`` is necessary.
-As far as I know, this module is enabled on the 32-bit build of Arch Linux ARM for both the Raspberry Pi 2 and Raspberry Pi 3.
+As far as I know, this module is enabled on the 32-bit & 64-bit builds of Arch Linux ARM for both the Raspberry Pi (+Zero), Raspberry Pi 2 and Raspberry Pi 3.

+A device tree overlay is required to inform the kernel about our desire to instantiate such a bit-banged SPI line.
+A reference device tree overlay source file is provided in ``blinkt_overlay.dts``.
+Use ``dtc`` to compile the overlay into a device tree blob.

 Supports all standard ``E1.31`` features, including: